ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/import-data/import-from-ravendb.markdown

   You can import a database from a previous RavenDB version into your current server.

 * The process consists of the following:
-  1. [Prepare Servers for the Import Process](../../../../studio/database/tasks/import-data/import-from-ravendb#step-#1:-prepare-servers-for-the-import-process-(secure-4.x-servers-only)) (only when importing from a _secure 4.x server_)
+  1. [Prepare Servers for the Import Process](../../../../studio/database/tasks/import-data/import-from-ravendb#step-#1:-prepare-servers-for-the-import-process-(secure-4.x-or-newer-servers-only)) (only when importing from a _secure 4.x or newer server_)
   2. [Access the Import View](../../../../studio/database/tasks/import-data/import-from-ravendb#step-#2:-access-the-import-view)
   3. [Set the Source Server URL and database](../../../../studio/database/tasks/import-data/import-from-ravendb#step-#3:-set-the-source-server-url-and-database)
   4. [Set Import Options](../../../../studio/database/tasks/import-data/import-from-ravendb#step-#4:-set-import-options)